d-bl/GroundForge/README.md

 [sbt]: http://www.scala-sbt.org/download.html

-### Steps
+### Steps to change the scala code

 - Fork the project and make a local clone.
 - Don't push to the master branch, create branches and pull requests.
 - Go to the root of the local project and start the command `sbt '~fastOptJS'`
-- Monitor the result on `http://localhost:12345/target/scala-2.11/classes/index-dev.html`
-  It is a dressed down version of the published page, with possibly experimental features added.
+- Monitor the result of your changes on `http://localhost:12345/target/scala-2.11/classes/index-dev.html` It is a dressed down version of the published page, with possibly experimental features added.
   Nodes and links invisible in the published page are shown faint for debugging purposes.
 - Saving code changes updates the page automatically but the animation does not start.